Joan Faber McAlister

 Joan Faber McAlister is an American rhetorician, associate professor and researcher of women's studies in communication.
 Her research primarily focuses on how images and space communicate messages in public culture through perceptions of beauty and critical theory.
 From 2014 until 2017, McAlister served as the editor of Women's Studies in Communication.

 Education and career

-Joan Faber McAlister attended Boise State University, from which she received a B.A. in anthropology in 1994 with an emphasis in cultural studies and ethnography.
-In 1996, she completed her M.A. in communication at the same institution.
+Joan Faber McAlister attended Boise State University, from which she received a B.A. in anthropology in 1994 with an emphasis in cultural studies and ethnography; she completed her M.A. in communication at the same institution.
 Faber received her Ph.D. in rhetorical studies from the University of Iowa.

 From 2014 until 2017, McAlister served as the editor-in-chief of the journal Women's Studies in Communication.
+In 2023 she was a member of the Editorial Board.

 As of 2022, she is an associate professor of communication at Drake University in Des Moines, Iowa.

 Scholarly work

 McAlister's research focuses primarily on how images and space communicate messages in public culture through perceptions of beauty and critical theory.
 Her research uses critical theory to confront ideological, societal, and structural binds found in culture and literature.
 McAlister focuses on analyzing topics including Congressional hearings, popular films, national news coverage, magazine advertisements, reality television, urban planning, and architecture.
 She approaches these documents with a focus on the relationship between social location and rhetoric, i.e.: how different individuals are placed in power and how the factors of class, gender, race, and sexuality impact these individuals.
 Her research is concerned with the different factors that impact cultural performance and create a sense of belonging that could have detrimental outcomes.
 She focuses on the concept of "home" being more than just a physical location.
 McAlister has stated that home is "about relationships between you and your environment [...] between your desires and your limitations [...and] associations between regional identities and cultures."